openstack/openstack-manuals/doc/arch-design/source/network-focus-operational-considerations.rst

 To segregate traffic, allow applications to create a private tenant network for database and storage network traffic.
 Use a public network for services that require direct client access from the internet.
-Upon segregating the traffic, consider quality of service (QoS) and security to ensure each network has the required level of service.
+Upon segregating the traffic, consider :term:`quality of service (QoS)` and security to ensure each network has the required level of service.

 Finally, consider the routing of network traffic.
 For some applications, develop a complex policy framework for routing.
 To create a routing